chrisnoonan98675/site/xl-deploy/concept/types-of-orchestrators-in-xl-deploy.markdown

 - orchestrator
 ---

-An _orchestrator_ in XL Deploy combines the _steps_ for the individual component changes into an overall deployment workflow.
-Orchestrators are also responsible for deciding which parts of the plan are executed separately or in parallel.
+In XL Deploy, an orchestrator combines the steps for individual component changes into an overall deployment or provisioning workflow.
+Orchestrators are also responsible for deciding which parts of the deployment or provisioning plan are executed sequentially or in parallel.
+You can [combine multiple orchestrators](/xl-deploy/concept/combining-multiple-orchestrators.html) for more complex workflows.

 **Note:** For orchestrators that specify an order, the order is reversed for undeployment.

-You can use more than one orchestrator in a deployment.
-For more information, refer to [Combining multiple orchestrators](/xl-deploy/concept/combining-multiple-orchestrators.html).
+This topic describes orchestrators that are available for deployment plans.
 For examples of deployment plans using different orchestrators, refer to [Examples of orchestrators in XL Deploy](/xl-deploy/concept/examples-of-orchestrators-in-xl-deploy.html#by-deployment-group-orchestrators).

+For information about orchestrators and provisioning plans, refer to [Using orchestrators with provisioning](/xl-deploy/how-to/using-orchestrators-with-provisioning.html).

 ## Default orchestrator